GaloisInc/grease/doc/dev/on-boarding.md

 Crucible is an imperative IR.
 It has an SSA format with basic blocks.
 It uses dependently-typed programming to enforce well-typedness and the SSA invariant.
 It comes with a symbolic execution engine.
-There are many frontends that translate other languages into the Crucible IR, e.g., LLVM, JVM, WebAssembly, and crucially for us, machine code (via Macaw).
+There are many frontends that translate other languages into the Crucible IR, e.g., LLVM (e.g., from C and C++ via Clang), JVM (e.g., from Java), MIR (e.g., from Rust), WebAssembly, and crucially for us, machine code (via Macaw).

 - [GitHub](https://github.com/GaloisInc/crucible)
 - [API documentation on Hackage](https://hackage.haskell.org/package/crucible)